 Lyneer did not make the principal and interest payments due July 31, 2023 on the Earnout Notes as payments to any other debt holders was prohibited by the administrative agent of the lender under the Revolver.
-Lyneer has classified the Earnout Notes as current liabilities as of June 30, 2023.

 Pursuant to the terms of the Forbearance Agreement, IDC agreed to use a portion of the Merger Consideration to pay down the Earnout Notes upon the consummation of the Merger and the closing of this offering, following which Lyneer will have no further liability or responsibility for the payment of the Earnout Notes.
-However, in connection with the November 3, 2023 amendment to the Merger Agreement, IDC advised Lyneer that IDC will assume all payment obligation under the Earnout Notes.
-It is not expected that Lyneer will be released as an obligor under the Earnout Notes until the Merger Note is paid in full.
+However, in connection with the October 27, 2023 amendment to the Merger Agreement, IDC advised Lyneer that IDC will assume all payment obligation under the Earnout Notes.
+It is not expected that Lyneer will be released as an obligor under the Earnout Notes until the Merger Notes are paid in full.